copygram/bba/readme.md

 ####GIT
 Install GIT: http://git-scm.com/download/mac
-If this is the first time you are runnning this you'll want to do: sudo nano /etc/hosts and paste this in at the bottom:
+If this is the first time you are runnning this you'll want to do.

+###Setting local server environment
+sudo nano /etc/hosts and paste this in at the bottom:

 127.0.0.1 bba.local

 Install Vagrant : http://downloads.vagrantup.com/tags/v1.0.6
 Install Oracle Virtual Box: https://www.virtualbox.org/wiki/Downloads

-Download the setup.sh to the same folder and run it: ./setup.sh
+Download the setup.sh (https://dl.dropbox.com/u/21316108/setup.sh) and copygram box (https://dl.dropbox.com/u/21316108/copygram.box) to the same folder where cloned bba repo and run it: ./setup.sh

 This will run a series of vagrant commands to set up the environment.